Michigan–Ohio State football rivalry: Michigan winning streak and national titles (2021–present)

+Despite the Buckeyes being upset, they went on to win the 2025 College Football Playoff National Championship, marking back-to-back titles for the series’ teams.
+This would be the first time that the losing team in the series went on to win a national championship in the CFP era, out of 3 national championships between the two teams.

 Big Ten expansion

 In 2010, the Big Ten Conference announced that the University of Nebraska would be joining the Big Ten the following year, and that the Big Ten would be split into two divisions.
 When rumors surfaced that Ohio State and Michigan would be placed in different divisions, concerns arose that the teams might no longer play the last game of the regular season to avoid potential back-to-back games if each team won their division and earned the right to play in the Big Ten Championship Game.
 Fans bombarded the athletic directors of both schools, as well as the Big Ten commissioner with emails, creating pressure to keep The Game as the regular-season finale.
 Ultimately, Michigan was placed in the Legends Division and Ohio State in the Leaders Division.
 The Michigan–Ohio State game became a "protected crossover" game, to be played every year at the end of the regular season.

 The game became a divisional matchup under the Big Ten's geographical realignment in 2014, with Michigan and Ohio State both placed in the East Division.

+In 2023, the Big Ten Conference announced the removal of the divisional format beginning with the 2024 season.
+The Michigan-Ohio State contest will be one of eleven annually protected rivalry games under the conference's new "Flex Protect Model".
+Additionally, as from 2024 onward the Big Ten Championship Game will now feature the top two teams in the conference, there is the possibility for Ohio State and Michigan to play each other in back-to-back weeks if both qualify for the championship game.